Find Affordable College Courses

 Murray, KY

 Murray State University ranked #10 on this year’s Most Popular Online Public Health Bachelor’s Degree Schools in the Southeast Region list.
-Located in the town of Murray, Murray State is a public college with a moderately-sized student population.
+Located in the remote town of Murray, Murray State is a public school with a moderately-sized student population.

 About 76% of the students majoring in public health at the school are women while 24% are male.